When to charge VAT?

 3. Selling outside the EU

 If you sell your products to customers outside the EU, you do not charge VAT.
-However, you can deduct VAT that you paid on related expenses, such as goods or services purchased specifically to make these sales.
+However, you can deduct the VAT you paid on related expenses, such as goods or services purchased specifically to make these sales.

 In some countries, there are differences in the VAT rates of certain product categories.
 Take a look at the article for the Tax overrides and Exemptions.